isc-projects/stork/doc/user/troubleshooting.rst

 :Description: The Stork agent and Kea are running, but they cannot connect.
               The ``stork-agent`` logs contain similar messages: ``failed to parse responses from Kea:
               { "result": 401, "text": "Unauthorized" }`` or ``Kea error response - status: 401, message: Unauthorized``.
-:Solution:    Check if there are any clients specified in Kea configuration file in the
+:Solution:    Check if there are any clients specified in the Kea configuration file in the
               ``authentication`` node.
 :Explanation: Kea can be configured to use Basic Authentication.
 If it is enabled, Stork agent will
               read the credentials from the Kea CA configuration file and use them to authenticate.
 The Stork agent